-As part of your fee, or a little extra where necessary, the franchise agreement should provide for training courses.
+As part of your fee or a little extra where necessary, the franchise agreement should provide training courses.

 These should be both for onboarding you and for keeping you abreast of industry developments.
 This allows small businesses to take advantage of the experience the franchisor has accumulated over time.

 It also allows you to take advantage of the large industry network the franchisor enjoys.
-This is, after all, a great deal of why you’d choose to franchise to begin with.
+This is, after all, a great part of why you’d choose to franchise to begin with.

 The best franchisors will take it a step further and have group training sessions.
 These help you and your employees gel with fellow franchisees, an important aspect of fostering the last point, community support.

 New business, whatever industry you are in, can be daunting, tough, and an outright journey through misery.
 Some of the businesses you admire now made some of the darndest blunders in their early days.

 But under a good franchise agreement, you need not suffer the same fate.
 As mentioned in the previous point, it has to make room for good support structures.